OSCC-Project/iEDA/src/operation/iIR/README.md

-# User guide of iIR
+# iIR: IR Drop Calculation

 ## Introduction to the iIR
 The iIR tool is mainly used for analyzing the IR drop of the power distribution network.